devashishlohani/stcae_pids/README.md

 **Training:**

-To use this code, first run the training module.
+To use this code, first run the training module as:

+`python3 stcae_train.py `

 A model is then saved to Models/Dataset/....

-Specify:
+Specify in stcae_train.py:

-Dataset (Task) - dset = 'Thermal_Intrusion' or 'Thermal_Fall'
+Dataset (Task) - dset = 'Thermal_Intrusion' or 'Thermal_Fall' or 'Thermal_Dummy'

 Model - Upsampling, Deconvolution or C3D